movementlabsxyz/MIP/MIP/mip-34/README.md

 #### Fastconfirmation with deterministic blocks

-A p2p layer is established between validators.
-Validators communicate to aggregate a threshold of votes on each deterministically determined L2Block.
+Validators attest for the next transition directly in a contract on L2:  $B_r \xrightarrow{\ txs \ } B_r'$.
+E.g. by committing to the the hash of $B_r'$.
 This provides Fastconfirmations in the order of seconds.

-Since this approach already collects commitments off-L1, an acceptor could collect commitments and send the super-majority proof to the L1 contract.
-This would provide Postconfirmations in the order of minutes.
+Alternatively, a p2p layer could be established between validators.
+Validators communicate to aggregate a threshold of votes.

 ![Diagram 3](fullDesign.png)
 *Figure 3: **Postconfirmation + Fastconfirmation**: Leader-independent (deterministic) L2Block generation process.
 Validators co-operate to create a Fastconfirmation certificate before L1 is involved.*